anttikissa/xstream/README.md

 - Could implement Tetris as well since I never did that
 - Excel in 100 lines (like http://anttisykari.kapsi.fi/menrva-cells/ but with .rewire() and interface code implemented with streams)
 - ...
+- Simple parsing (filtering out '/* */' and '//' C comments from a stream)
+- Implementing a useful primitive (like the abovementioned parser)
+- Every method in the API should have a useful real-world example (otherwise it doesn't belong to the library)